Conical surface

+In geometry, a conical surface is an unbounded surface in three-dimensional space formed from the union of infinite lines that pass through a fixed point and a space curve.

+Definitions

-In geometry, a (general) conical surface is the unbounded surface formed by the union of all the straight lines that pass through a fixed point — the apex or vertex — and any point of some fixed space curve — the directrix — that does not contain the apex.
+A (general) conical surface is the unbounded surface formed by the union of all the straight lines that pass through a fixed point — the apex or vertex — and any point of some fixed space curve — the directrix — that does not contain the apex.
 Each of those lines is called a generatrix of the surface.

-Every conic surface is ruled and developable.
+The directrix is often taken as a plane curve, in a plane not containing the apex, but this is not a requirement.

 In general, a conical surface consists of two congruent unbounded halves joined by the apex.
 Each half is called a nappe, and is the union of all the rays that start at the apex and pass through a point of some fixed space curve.
-(In some cases, however, the two nappes may intersect, or even coincide with the full surface.)
 Sometimes the term "conical surface" is used to mean just one nappe.